eduarddrenth/Configuration/README.md

 }

 ```
 The library offers syntax support for settings and parameters in a loosely coupled manner.
-You are not restricted to the built-in syntaxes, you can provide your own.
+An enhanced java properties syntax and json are built-in.
+You are not restricted to the built-in syntaxes, you can provide your own, using `javacc` and `spi`, see `SettinsBindingService.getFactory()` and the junit tests.

 At runtime this library tracks keys for which a default is used when no value is found.
 It tracks
 unused keys as well.